-The vehicle offers more reliability and compactness compared to the other AUVs in the mid-sized AUV segment.
-It can perform a range of mine countermeasure missions (MCM) such as mine warfare survey, identification, analysis and classification of underwater mines.
+The vehicle offers more reliability and compactness compared to other AUVs in the mid-sized AUV segment.
+It can perform a range of mine countermeasure missions (MCM), such as mine warfare survey, identification, analysis and classification of underwater mines.

 The AUV is compliant with the STANAG 1364 regulations and can be easily deployed using small crafts, rigid-hulled inflatable boats (RHIBs) and other unmanned surface vessels (USVs).

-The AUV was successfully demonstrated by ECA Group at the International Mine Countermeasures Exercise (IMCMEX-16) held at the Persian Gulf in April 2016 and Open Spirit 2018 exercises in June 2018.
+The AUV was successfully demonstrated by ECA Group at the International Mine Countermeasures Exercise (IMCMEX-16), held at the Persian Gulf in April 2016, and Open Spirit 2018 exercises.

 The AUV successfully demonstrated its reliability, operational efficiency and underwater mine warfare capability during the exercises.

 A9-M AUV design and features

 The underwater vehicle was developed by incorporating modular architectural techniques, which allow easy maintenance of the vehicle.
 The compact structure of the vehicle enables operators to use it for a wide variety of MCM missions.
 It can classify the mine objects based on the ambient conditions and seabed type.

 The AUV can be deployed even in the harshest environmental conditions and can withstand high turbulence from the waves.
 It produces very low magnetic and acoustic signatures to avoid triggering sensitive underwater mines.